LaunchCodeEducation/liftoff/docs/_sources/modules/career/live-coding.rst.txt

 ^^^^

 After the interviewee finishes the first version of their solution, they need to test it!
-As programmers, we don’t usually get the right answer on the first try.
+As programmers, we don't usually get the right answer on the first try.
 Without our debugger to point us in the correct direction, we are left to walking through a test case ourselves.

-You’ll notice the interviewee keeps track of the variables throughout the entire program by writing them on the board and updating them as they step through the program line by line.
+You'll notice the interviewee keeps track of the variables throughout the entire program by writing them on the board and updating them as they step through the program line by line.